mitre-public/open-aria/docs/csv-data-format.md

 - Users can avoid converting their location data into this CSV format **if** they are willing to develop the necessary data parser.
 - The project intends to support additional formats in the future (when time and effort permit)
+    - Adding support for ingesting [ASTERIX](https://en.wikipedia.org/wiki/ASTERIX) data is a high priority goal.
+The official ASTERIX spec can be found [here](https://www.eurocontrol.int/asterix).

 ## Why use Comma-Separated Values (CSV)